zayed121/python-projects/README.md

 # python-projects
-This is an ecommerce systme using python
+This is an ecommerce system using python